neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 ### Change Log
 * 1/28/22: Initial Relase
 * 1/29/22: Clarify expected return type of `conversationAreas` route
+* 1/31/22: Clarify route specification, clarify behavior of `addCoversationArea` (2.1), update handout test for 2.1 to clearly specify the intended location to use is `userLocation.conversationLabel` ((diff)[https://github.com/neu-se/CS4530-Spring-2022/commit/TODO])

 Welcome aboard to the Covey.Town team!
 We're glad that you're here and ready to join our development team as a new software engineer.
 We're building an open source virtual meeting application, and are very happy to see that we have so many new developers who can help make this application a reality.